 Highview Power, a global leader in long-duration energy storage solutions, and TSK, a leading global engineering, procurement and construction (EPC) company headquartered in Spain, have entered into an agreement to co-develop gigawatt-hour scale, long-duration energy storage systems using Highview Power’s proprietary cryogenic energy storage solution.

 The new joint-venture company, named Highview TSK, will commit to the development of multiple projects in Spain, the Middle East and South Africa.
-An initial number of projects have been identified for several GWh of clean energy storage to be developed from 2019 through 2022.

 “We are thrilled to be working with a global EPC company of TSK’s calibre.
 They have an impressive track record of deploying large-scale energy projects around the world, and we are excited to work with them to deploy our cryogenic technology,” commented Javier Cavada, CEO of Highview Power.
 “This partnership with TSK will help Highview Power accelerate momentum for our cryogenic energy storage systems in global markets and is ideal for applications like renewable energy shifting, enabling wind and solar for baseload generation, and hybridizing cryogenic storage plants with traditional thermal generation systems.”